paladox/avatars-ondisk/src/main/resources/Documentation/about.md

-This plugin loads avatars from the plugin's data directory.
+This plugin loads avatars from static/avatars/.